s-kav/kz_data_imputation/README.md

 ├── src_old/
-│   └── *.py                 # old implementations of the proposed method ├── .gitignore               # standard gitignore for Python ├── README.md                # project rescription
+│   └── *.py                 # old implementations of the proposed method ├── .gitignore               # standard gitignore for Python ├── README.md                # project description
 └── requirements.txt         # project requirements
 ```

 # Multiple Data-Driven Missing Imputation

-This project is a Python implementation and benchmarking of the missing data imputation method described in the scientific paper "Multiple Data-Driven Missing Imputation" by Sergii Kavun and Alina Zamula.
+This project is a Python implementation and benchmarking of the missing data imputation method described in the scientific paper "Multiple Data-Driven Missing Imputation" by Sergii Kavun [and Alina Zamula].

 The implementation is implemented as a scikit-learn-compatible class, which makes it easy to use in machine learning pipelines.